[ By Claire Flores , Senior Legal Manager, Americas, BARBRI International ]

 Channel Your Best Efficient Self

 For me, creating a mini cheat sheet was the best way for me to process and remember the information in a timely fashion.
-As a kinaesthetic learner, I found it immensely helpful to create my cheat sheet after watching a lecture and reading the outline to internalize the rules in my mind.
+I found it immensely helpful to create my cheat sheet after watching a lecture and reading the outline to internalize the rules in my mind.

 When I was asked to “revise” something, I would then quiz myself from my cheat sheet.
 If I truly didn’t understand a concept, I would go back to the outline to review the chapter again.
 Afterward, I used practice questions and mixed sets to drill the information into my memory.
 Seeing the different ways a certain fact or word would distinguish one answer from the next was incredibly helpful.